 Beth Israel at Shalom Park is a large non-profit nursing home located in Aurora, Colorado.
 With an overall grade of A, it proved to be one of the five highest graded nursing homes in Aurora.
 Based on our assessment, you can't go wrong with this facility.
-One of the best aspects of this facility's remarkable report card is its inspection rating.
-Inspection grades are discussed in the next section.
+One of the best aspects of this facility's remarkable report card is its nursing rating.
+Nursing grades are discussed in the next section.

 Beth Israel at Shalom Park

 - Nursing Home

 - Nutritional Counseling

 - Recreational Therapy

 On top of being a first rate nursing home overall, this nursing home also excelled in the area of nursing, where it earned an A. Few nursing homes fared better in this area.
 Nursing grades are based in large part on levels of nurse staffing.
 This nursing home provides 0.4 hours of nursing care per resident per day.
 Lastly, we also looked at some nursing quality-based metrics in determining our nursing grades.
 This nursing home performed very well in the area of minimizing its residents' major falls and pressure ulcers.
 We consider these areas to be good indicators of the quality of nursing care.